 The RGB rendering intent option specifies a rendering intent for RGB/Lab-to-CMYK color conversion.
 This conversion can be optimized for the type of color image being printed.

-To control the appearance of images, such as prints from office applications or RGB photographs from Adobe Photoshop, select the appropriate rendering intent.
+To control the appearance of images in artwork, or RGB photographs from Adobe Photoshop, select the appropriate rendering intent.
 The Fiery server allows you to select from the four rendering intents currently found in industry-standard ICC profiles.